perplexityjeff/USB-Webcam-Timelapse/README.md

 [opencv-python](https://pypi.org/project/opencv-python/) is required for this script to run as it is used to connect to your webcam.

 ## Credits
-This project is a modified version of [mbjd's WebcamTimelapse](https://github.com/mbjd/WebcamTimelapse).
+This project is a modified version of [mbjd's WebcamTimelapse](https://github.com/mbjd/WebcamTimelapse) project.
 I used it as a base as it was perfect for my purpose with a few modifications.